National Museum of the Democratic Republic of the Congo

 The National Museum of the Democratic Republic of the Congo (Musée national de la République démocratique du Congo, or MNRDC) is a museum for the cultural history of the numerous ethnic groups and historical epochs of the Democratic Republic of the Congo in the capital Kinshasa.
-It was officially handed over to the Congolese government by representatives of the Republic of Korea in June 2019.
+It was officially handed over to the Congolese government by representatives of South Korea in June 2019.

 The construction cost of $21 million USD was funded by the Korea International Cooperation Agency (KOICA).
 The building was built after a construction period of 33 months in cooperation between experts from the Congo and South Korea under modern aspects (locally available construction materials, use of solar energy, natural air circulation with only partial use of air conditioning, etc.) and represents the largest South Korean cultural policy investment in Central Africa to date.